 - Wasted resources: Sending emails that end up in spam folders wastes resources, including time, effort, and potentially money spent on email marketing campaigns.
 It reduces the ROI of your email marketing efforts.

-- Difficulty in reaching recipients: Once your emails start going to spam, it can be challenging to get back into the primary inbox of recipients.
+- Difficulty reaching recipients: Once your emails start going to spam, it can be challenging to get back into the primary inbox of recipients.
 Rebuilding trust and improving email deliverability can take time and effort.

 To mitigate the effects of your emails going to spam, it’s important to follow best practices for email marketing, such as maintaining a clean email list, avoiding spam trigger words, personalising your emails, and regularly monitoring your sender reputation.